zazaji/obsidian-SenGener/README.md

 - I build the API service with GPT2.
 You can also use GPT2 to generate Sentenses directly , or Another one.
 - You can build your API service for generating Sentenses.
 Or you can use the sample service, just for test.
 - The example provides english model and chinese model, and  Full-text search .
 If you want use Another language , you can train your language generation service.
-- Data service contain text-generator and full-text-search.
-The new repo will will be on soon.
+- Data service contain text-generator and full-text-search. **The new repo will be on soon**.

 - You can build a API service like :